intel/cm-compiler/clang/compute_sdk/docs/cmcuserguide/cmcuserguide.rst

 ====================== =========================================================
 Environment variable   Description
 ====================== =========================================================
-ENABLE_IGA             By default the GenX finalizer uses the legacy assembler
+ENABLE_IGA             This variable is obsolete: the GenX finalizer always
-                       syntax for the assembly files it generates for platforms before Gen11.
-If the ENABLE_IGA environment variable has a non-zero value then IGA assembler syntax will be used.
-                       This is equivalent to specifying the -menableiga compiler option.
+                       generates IGA assembler syntax on supported platforms, so setting it has no effect.

 CM_FORCE_ASSEMBLY_DUMP Enables "-mCM_old_asm_name -mdump_asm" options if set.